ShenCiao/Ciallo/README.md

 ## About the Future

-I used to think that I could make a program that could produce content even though naïve.
-But I highly underestimate ~~my laziness~~ the difficulty of programming layers and animation systems.
-However, as a research project, Ciallo completes its mission nicely.

-Now I need a job.
-Contact me if you are interested in upgrading vector related functionality.
+Ciallo began with a clownish plan.
+Shen thought he could turn himself into a GPT model which can write thousands of lines of code per day, several months later, he would get a medium-large paint program that can produce serious 2D content.
+But it quickly turns out the actual progress is two orders of magnitude slower than the initial plan.

+Now this project has accumulated too many historical engineering issues.
+A major rework is necessary for further development.
+However, it cannot be handled by Shen since his inexperience in large project management (he graduated in Psychology).

+Shen needs a job or a Ph.D. degree in the USA.
+Check out his resume and contact him if you are interested in upgrading your paint software or wish him to join your Ph.D. program.

 ## How to Compile

 ### Windows

 - Pull vcpkg and integrate.
-- Pull the codebase and run Ciallo.sln with visual studio.
+- Pull the codebase and run `Ciallo/Ciallo.sln` with visual studio.

 ### External Dependencies